The Dunkl oscillator on a space of nonconstant curvature: an exactly solvable quantum model with reflections: The Darboux III oscillator

 By taking into account a factorized wave function together with the eigenvalue equations for the quantum integrals $\hat I_i$

 in which $\psi(x_i)\in L^2(\mathbb{R},\mathrm{d}x_i)$, the eigenvalues $\nu_i$ are shown to be~\cite{PLA,cq3}

 and the one-particle wave functions $\psi(x_i)$ are

-From these expressions and by taking into account that ${\hat H}_{D'}=\frac 12 \sum_{i=1}^N \hat I_i$, the discrete spectrum of the Hamiltonian \eqref{eq4} can be shown to be~\cite{PLA, cq3}
+From these expressions and by taking into account that ${\hat H}_{D'}=\frac 12 \sum_{i=1}^N \hat I_i$, the discrete spectrum of the Hamiltonian \eqref{eq4} can be shown to be

-Note that the spectrum of the Darboux III oscillator has the very same degeneracy as the $N$-dimensional quantum isotropic oscillator, but its eigenvalues are deformed in terms of the curvature parameter $\lambda$, thus giving rise to a nonlinear spacing among them.
-This discrete spectrum for the first six levels of the $N=2$ model is depicted in Fig. \ref{fig0} for several values of $\lambda$.
-As we can observe, by increasing the deformation parameter $\lambda$, higher eigenvalues become more compressed, albeit the maximal degeneracy of the full spectrum is preserved.
+Note that the spectrum of the Darboux III oscillator has the very same degeneracy as the ND quantum isotropic oscillator, but its eigenvalues are deformed in terms of the curvature parameter $\lambda$, thus giving rise to a nonlinear spacing among them.
+This discrete spectrum for the first six levels of the $N=2$ model is depicted in Fig.~\ref{fig0} for several values of $\lambda$.
+As we can observe, by increasing the deformation parameter $\lambda$, higher eigenvalues become more compressed, albeit the maximal degeneracy of the full spectrum is preserved with respect to the ND harmonic oscillator case.